 Our support network:

 It takes a lot of time, energy and support to get a new idea to market.
 We have been very fortunate to have the support and expertise of a number of key organisations.
 The research unit at Ulster University, InvestNI, NIE Networks and AquaQ, our local software developers.
+We also work closely with sonnen GmbH, our battery suppliers, where we enjoy platinum partner status.
 As our field trial progresses we will continue to collaborate and work together to enable our consumers to become prosumers.